$A_{\beta}[E_{\beta}]$ in $^{37}$K decay: new physics with opposite $\beta$ helicity: Experiment

-We also show the standard model prediction for $A_{\beta}=-0.5706$ in Fig.~4, given $\rho$ from our measured $^{37}$K $Ft$~\cite{Shidling2014} along with the measured $0^+ \rightarrow 0^+$ average $Ft_0$ value.
-In Fig.~4 we are not considering the linear variation in $Ft_0$ with $C_S+C'_S$ and possible constraints on it from many sources-- as we wish to show complementarity in this observable below-- so we do not extract a correlated value of $A_\beta$ vs. $b_F$ this way.
-We point out that any deduced value of $b_F$ from this prediction for $A_\beta$ has an experimentally determined centroid near zero.
-We further show the $\xi^2$ curve including the contribution from the narrow experimental uncertainty on $^{37}$K $Ft$ (the black ellipses).
-When Lorentz scalar and tensor interactions are considered, $b_F$ variations from that zero value are then correlated with changes in $A_{\beta}$ by Eqs.~3-5, and we will consider that result in Fig.~5 below.
+We find more sensitivity to new physics by adding information.
+We also show the standard model prediction for $A_{\beta}=-0.5706$ in Fig.~4, given $\rho$ and its uncertainty from the measured $^{37}$K $Ft$ of our collaboration~\cite{Shidling2014}, and taking $M_F$ from the measured $0^+ \rightarrow 0^+$ average $Ft_0$ value~\cite{TownerHardy2020}.
+In Fig.~4 we are not considering the variation in $Ft_0$ with $C_S+C'_S$, as we wish to show $^{37}$K complementarity to such observables below.
+We further show $\chi^2$ contours as black ellipses in Fig.~4 including the contribution from the experimental uncertainty on $^{37}$K $Ft$.
+When Lorentz scalar and tensor interactions are considered below, we correlate $b$ variations with changes in $A_{\beta}$ by Eqs.~3-4, and plot the resulting combined constraint on those couplings in Fig.~5.